Empire Theory, Part II: Power Dynamics

 Given these expenditures and risks, mid players should pursue outside growth when high is not offering sufficient resources for the mid players’ growth.
 An even more dire circumstance is when outside expansion is attempted to circumvent a high power actively trying to starve a large mid of resources.

 Low is generally unimportant except for when being used by mid and high.
 As such, low/low interactions are mostly unimportant at the empire level.
 That said, there is one circumstance worth mentioning.
 A low player will sometimes assemble a cluster of other low players into a local empire, making the organizing low power a new mid power.
-For example, consider the situation in which a town is passing new zoning laws setting a minimum size for plots of land in a county.
+The famous slave rebellion of Spartacus in ancient Rome serves as an example.
+For a more recent example, consider the situation in which a town is passing new zoning laws setting a minimum size for plots of land in a county.
 Low-income residents of the county would be hurt by this law, because plots of land would be notably more expensive if they could not be further subdivided.
 One low-income resident might rally other low income residents to fight the zoning law, with the organizer becoming the group’s leader.
-In this case, the organizer has suddenly risen from low to mid by coordinating low players using a new coordination mechanism (low-income homes’ personal incentive to oppose the zoning law).
+In this case, the organizer has suddenly risen from low to mid by coordinating low players using a new coordination mechanism (the personal incentive of low-income homes to oppose the zoning law).
 As the primary difficulty among low players is the cost of coordination, it is common to see the creation of new mid players when the strategic landscape changes and there are newly available coordination mechanisms for low players.

 Growth and Decay in Empires